CCM19 - Your Cookie Consent Tool

 Taken together, it currently appears impossible to store personal data such as consent data directly on servers of US providers.

-Fulfilment of the documentation obligation
+Fulfillment of the documentation obligation

 The GDPR imposes a documentation obligation for the storage of the consent(s) given.
 As a website operator, you must be able to prove at any time that visitor X has given consent Y. Ideally, this should be recorded in a searchable log file.
 Ideally, this is recorded in a searchable log file - so that the operator can verify the consent at any time.